-Quarantine-free travel is now available between New Zealand and Australia and from 17 May to the Cook Islands.
+Quarantine-free travel is available between New Zealand and the Cook Islands.

-Anyone in New Zealand who meets the eligibility criteria can fly quarantine-free to most states in Australia and from 17 May to the Cook Islands without having to go into managed isolation or self-isolation when you arrive.
+Anyone in New Zealand who meets the eligibility criteria can fly quarantine-free to the Cook Islands without having to go into managed isolation or self-isolation when you arrive.

 Currently quarantine-free travel is available on commercial aircraft only.
 The maritime border remains closed.

 Quarantine-free travel between New Zealand and the Cook Islands does not include Australia.
 You must spend 14 full days in New Zealand before you can continue your journey through to the Cook Islands or Australia.

 Quarantine-Free Travel from all Australian states and territories is suspended from 11:59pm, 23 July 2021 (NZT).

 Managed return flights will be made available for eligible travellers from 11.59pm 23 July 2021 until Friday 30 July 2021.

 QFT with Australia will be fully suspended from 11.59pm on Friday 30 July 2021, with all eligible returnees required to enter MIQ for 14 days if they arrive after this time.